hanazuki/acmesmith-designate/README.md

 - You need to sign up to an OpenStack-based DNSaaS, which allows you to use Designate v1 API to manage your zones.

 ### Preparation
 - Ask your DNSaaS provider to host a zone for your domain name.
-They will tell you the DNS contents servers that hosts the zone.
+They will tell you the DNS content servers that host the zone.
 - Ask your domain registrar to set the authoritative nameservers of your domain to the content servers provided by the DNSaaS.
 - Obtain `tenant_name` (or project name), `username` and `password` from the DNSaaS provider to use with Designate API. `auth_url` (OpenStack's authorization endpoint URI) is also necessary.